tsparticles/ember/README.md

 [![banner](https://particles.js.org/images/banner3.png)](https://particles.js.org)

+**This branch refers to the upcoming v3, for v2 documentation please refer to the [legacy branch](https://github.com/tsparticles/ember/tree/legacy)**

 # @tsparticles/ember

 An Ember.js component for using [tsParticles](https://github.com/matteobruni/tsparticles).
 Easily create highly customizable JavaScript particles effects, confetti explosions and fireworks animations and use them as animated backgrounds for your website.